PRX/styleguide.prx.org/README.md

 ## Releasing

-To release to npm, *make sure* you do it from the `./dist` folder.
+To release to the npm registry, *make sure* you publish the `dist` folder.

 ```
-npm version patch
+yarn version --patch
-npm run build
+yarn run build
-cd dist/
-npm publish
+yarn publish dist
 ```

 ## License